B4RN and Project Gigabit

 In most cases, one voucher per person or business is allowed.
 But if you’re a landlord of vacant or short-term let properties, you may still apply — even if you already have another request.Schools and churches

 Most schools and churches are not eligible.
-Only small, independent churches may qualify.PRP = Pre-Registered Package
+Only small, independent churches may qualify.Voucher project plan

-Before vouchers can be requested, B4RN submits a full project plan (PRP) to BDUK.
-This includes a funding cap — once that cap is reached, we continue to connect remaining properties without vouchers, but no more Government funding will be available for that project.
+Before vouchers can be requested, B4RN submits a full voucher project plan to the UK government.
+This includes a funding cap — once that cap is reached, we continue to connect remaining properties without vouchers, but no more UK government funding will be available for that project.

-For more information on the scheme, visit Government's gigabit broadband voucher scheme information page
+For more information on the scheme, visit the Government's gigabit broadband voucher scheme page.

-Your action engaging with the BDUK voucher scheme helps unlock public funding that makes this whole effort possible.
+Your action engaging with the GBVS helps unlock public funding that makes this whole effort possible.
 Every validated voucher supports the connection of homes, businesses, farms, and entire rural communities that were previously left behind.

 This scheme is helping build a digital backbone for rural Britain — and your participation brings us all closer to that goal.